August 22nd is National Take Your Cat To The Vet Day!

-Routine check-ups insure that our lives are running smoothly and safely.
-A regular oil change keeps our car engine up to speed.
-Yearly appointments with our doctors keep tabs on our health and may even catch an illness before it becomes symptomatic.
-Logic dictates that we should give our cats the same routine attention, but the American Humane Society claims that cats go to the vet half as often as their canine counterparts, and often it is only if the cat is showing signs of illness.
-American Veterinary Medical Association (AVMA) surveys show that nearly 1 in 10 cat owners NEVER take their cat to the vet, and 27 percent only do so when the owner believes their cat is sick.
+But the American Humane Society claims that cats go to the vet half as often as their canine counterparts, and it’s often only if the cat is showing signs of illness.
+An American Veterinary Medical Association (AVMA) survey shows that nearly one in ten cat owners never take their cat to the vet, and 27 percent only do so when they believe their cats are sick.

-August 22nd is National Take Your Cat To The Veterinarian Day, and we here at CatTime cannot stress the importance of routine check-ups.
+With National Take Your Cat To The Vet Day on the way, we here at CatTime cannot stress the importance of routine check-ups enough.
 Here are five reasons why you should set up a regular check-up for your cat, stat.

-3. Regular Visits Will Make The Vet Less Stressful For Your Cat
+3. Regular Visits Make The Vet Less Stressful

 4. Cats Age Faster Than Humans